 The Board recognises that the performance of the Board and its Committees is pivotal to the Company's success and to the protection of the interests of shareholders.
 The Board and Committee Charters provide for an annual review and assessment of the performance, objectives, responsibilities, processes and procedures of the Board, each Committee and individual directors.
-The review process is led by the Chair with support from the Company Secretary and Committee Chairs.
-An external consulting company facilitated the Board's performance evaluation in FY22.
+The review process is led by the Chair with support from the Company Secretary and Committee Chairs and if considered appropriate, an external consulting company may assist in evaluating the Board's performance (as was the case in FY22).
+The review in respect of FY23 is being undertaken in accordance with these processes.